Impact

 Risk and Exploitability

-The flaw carries a high confidentiality impact: an attacker with the ability to inspect kernel memory, such as one with local privilege escalation or a kernel‑level payload, could recover encryption keys.
-No public exploit is known, and EPSS data is not available, so the exact likelihood of exploitation is unclear.
+With a CVSS score of 7.5, the flaw carries a high confidentiality impact.
+Based on the description, it is inferred that an attacker would need the ability to inspect kernel memory, such as through local privilege escalation or a kernel‑level payload, to recover encryption keys.
+No public exploit is known, and the EPSS score indicates a very low probability of exploitation (< 1 %).
 However, given that the vulnerability exposes critical cryptographic material, the risk is considered high.
 The vulnerability is not currently listed in the CISA KEV catalog, but it should be treated as a serious flaw due to its direct key‑compromise potential.

 OpenCVE Enrichment